riccardomocchetti/functional-programming-with-aws-lambda/README.md

 # Cloud Native Functional Programming with AWS Lambda

 ## Why Functional Programming (FP)
-Whenever you talk to an experienced functional programmer, you watch a keynote or you read about FP on other blog posts, people tend to list the following as benefits when you choose to adopt FP for your next project.
+Whenever you talk to an experienced functional programmer, you watch a keynote or you read about FP on other blog posts, people tend to list the benefits of adopting FP as follows.

 - Functions are easier to reason about;
 - Programs are easier to comprehend because are written at a higher level;